[Coronavirus] Coronavirus: Spain's lockdown will 'last more than 15 days'

 Meanwhile, the region of Catalonia and Basque Country continue to resist the centralisation of power and competencies derived from the decreed state of emergency.

-Spain on Monday closed its borders to contain the coronavirus - following Germany, Czech Republic, Cyprus, Denmark, Latvia, Lithuania, Poland, Slovakia and Slovenia (which only closed its border with Italy).
+Spain on Monday closed its borders to contain the coronavirus - following the Czech Republic, Cyprus, Denmark, Hungary, Latvia, Lithuania, Poland, and Slovakia.
+Germany and others also partly closed borders.